Mattilsynet/map-nats-kv/component/README.md

-# Custom template test component
+# map-nats-kv test component

-This component is meant to test the [custom template capability provider](../) by an implementation of the interface on the component.
+This component is meant to test the [map-nats-kv](../) by an implementation of the interface on the component.

 ## Build